 - Special topic reading groups

-- Working in the labs in the department, Lattimore Eye-Tracking Lab or the Phonetics Lab
+- Working in the labs in the department, Lattimore Eye-Tracking Lab, the Phonetics Lab or the Quantitiatve Semantics Lab

 - Working with faculty on current research projects, or projects of mutual interest